|

 Discipline with consistency.
 Another key to prevention is parental discipline.
 Children who grow up in a home without clearly defined expectations, discipline, and consequences will find it more difficult to resist the pressure to use drugs and alcohol.
 Our family makes contracts with each Other.
 While we don't use them for every issue, they do help prevent drug and alcohol abuse.
 Here's an example:

-In an effort to work well as a family and offer ourselves as an example for other families, I agree to the following:
+FAMILY CONTRACT In an effort to work well as a family and offer ourselves as an example for other families, I agree to the following:

-1. I will not experiment with drugs.
+1. I will not experiment with drugs.2.
+I will not drink alcohol.

 3. I will attend school unless I am sick or with the family.